-Characterization is a literary device that is used step-by-step in literature to highlight and explain the details about a character in a story.
+Characterization is a literary device that is used step-by-step in literature to highlight and explain the details of a character in a story.
 It is in the initial stage in which the writer introduces the character with noticeable emergence.
-After introducing the character, the writer often talks about his behavior; then, as the story progresses, the thought-processes of the character.
+After introducing the character, the writer often talks about his behavior; then, as the story progresses, the thought processes of the character.

 Types of Characterization

 An author can use two approaches to deliver information about a character and build an image of it.
 These two types of characterization include:

 This is a more subtle way of introducing the character to the audience.
 The audience has to deduce for themselves the characteristics of the character by observing his/her thought process, behavior, speech, way of talking, appearance, and manner of communication with other characters, as well as by discerning the response of other characters.

 On stage or in front of the camera, actors usually do not have much time to characterize.
 For this reason, the character faces the risk of coming across as underdeveloped.
 In dramaturgy, realists take a different approach, by relying on implied characterization.
 This is pivotal to the theme of their character-driven narrative.
 Examples of these playwrights are Anton Chekhov, Henrik Ibsen, and August Strindberg.